 As part of our sustainable ecosystem, we also raise a small number of heritage breed pigs, chickens and beef cattle, producing grass- and whey-fed meats, raised without hormones, antibiotics or steroids.

 By raising a variety of animals we use our resources more efficiently, creating a farm that is sustainable not only in production, but also as a business.
 With this ethos comes a commitment to the long term health of our land.
-We believe in building from the soil up, working every day to ensure that our organically certified pastures are nourished and thriving.
+We believe in building from the soil up, working every day to ensure that our pastures are nourished and thriving using organic farming methods.
 If we take care of the land, the land will sustain us.

 Our commitment as a farm is to be transparent, to educate and engage with our community, reconnecting our neighbors to the land and one of the sources of their food.